chanellybelly/Lau-portfolio/stage3-spec-Lau.md

 ---

 ## 8. Writing a Strong Specification

-> This technical specification is designed to function as a professional handoff document that can be used by another analyst, manager, or AI assistant to reproduce and extend the Tesla ratio model.

 - **Professional communication:** The model logic, assumptions, and outputs are presented in a clear and structured format suitable for management review.
 - **Forward-looking design:** The specification is intentionally structured to support the Stage 4 AI prompt and final executive analysis.